 It’s sad to say, but summer is ending and the cold weather is coming!
 We’ve been doing a little cleaning around here and I’ve been getting rid of a bunch of old clothes.
 I pulled out this old pink sweater for the donation pile, when I realized it would make a really cute sweater skirt perfect for the early fall weather.
 I’ve been really digging skirts lately since my Perfect Pencil Skirt I made it a little while back.
 Read on for my upcycle sweater into skirt tutorial!

 Hello!
 It’s been a hot summer this year, and I have been living in dresses (which I have to admit is one of my favorite parts of summer!)
 I’ve been thinking about adding a new dress to my summer wardrobe and finally got some time to make it happen.
-So today we will be making a nice, comfortable striped summer dress perfect for lazy August evenings.
-This dress will have a v-neckline, an elastic waistband, and front pockets.
+So today we will be making a nice, comfortable striped summer dress perfect for hot and lazy August evenings (my favorite weather, in fact!).
+This dress will have a v-neckline in the front and back, an elastic waistband, and very useful front pockets.
 Read on for my Striped Summer Dress Tutorial!

-Today I will be making a pencil skirt that I have been thinking about making for a while now.
+Today I will show you how to make a pencil skirt, and this pencil skirt tutorial is one that I have been thinking about making for a while now.
 I actually haven’t made a skirt since my Golden Skirt Tutorial which is from way back when I just started this blog!
 Now that I have my little kiddo, it’s hard to find the time to do any intricate sewing.
 This one is quick, easy, and to the point.
 Can’t go wrong with that.
 Read along for my DIY perfect pencil skirt tutorial.